tasty5590/backend-elysiajs/README.md

-# Backend API with Authentication
+# Backend API with Google Authentication

-A modern backend API built with ElysiaJS, Drizzle ORM, and better-auth, designed for mobile app integration.
+A modern backend API built with ElysiaJS, Drizzle ORM, and better-auth, designed for mobile app integration with Google Sign In authentication.

 ## Features

 - 🚀 **ElysiaJS** - Fast and modern web framework
-- 🔐 **Better-Auth** - Comprehensive authentication system
+- 🔐 **Google Sign In** - OAuth authentication with Google
 - 🗄️ **Drizzle ORM** - Type-safe database operations with PostgreSQL
 - 📱 **Mobile-Ready** - CORS configured for mobile app integration
 - 🛡️ **Protected Routes** - Session-based authentication middleware